Tip #508: Separating the Necessary From the Nice to Know

 I should do a walk through of one of the training days, referring to the facilitator guide and the participant materials.
 I can’t imagine right now how to fit that into a 10-minute video.
 That would be the sixth – and maybe also the seventh- video.

-Assuming there are five or six remaining videos that can be made, I know that some must address how to set up and facilitate the learning activities that are likely to be the least familiar to the trainers.
-I could pare the list down by selecting only those activities that are used most frequently throughout the program.
+Let’s assume there are five or six remaining videos to be made.
+I know that some must address how to set up and facilitate the learning activities that are likely to be the least familiar to the trainers.
+I could pare the list down by selecting only those activities we use most frequently throughout the program.

-But then again, there are art projects, games, and skits that only occur once or twice, but might be the most challenging for trainers new to those activities.
+But then again, there are art projects, games, and skits that only occur once or twice.
+These might be the most challenging for trainers new to those activities.

 In addition, there is the matter of how to use audiovisuals.
-Do I need to demonstrate that it is important to avoid certain colored markers, title and then write big on flip charts?
-Do I need to tell them to turn off the PowerPoint when they are done with a slide, or show them how the PowerPoint slides are arranged, so that they don’t inadvertently give an assignment and then immediately click to the answer key in the next slide?
+Do I need to demonstrate that it is important to avoid certain colored markers, title, and then write big on flip charts?
+Do I need to tell them to turn off the PowerPoint when they are done with a slide?
+Or show them how we have arranged the PowerPoint slides?
+Otherwise they may inadvertently give an assignment and then immediately click to the answer key in the next slide.

-These are all topics that I have covered in these Tips over the years, so if I can find the time to identify and categorize the relevant Tips, we could provide them as additional references.
+I have covered all these topics in these Tips over the years.
+If I can find the time to identify and categorize the relevant Tips, we could provide them as additional references.

 Any guidance you are willing to impart to help me make these decisions will be most sincerely appreciated!